ARxVision/SDKReleaseAlpha/README.md

 ## Requesting Permissions

-When utilizing the Arx Headset SDK, it is essential to request the appropriate permissions to access the desired USB devices.
+When utilizing the Arx Headset SDK, it is essential to request the appropriate usb permissions to access the desired USB devices.
 Here's a summary of the required permissions for each USB device:

 1. USB Device 1 (USB audio CODEC - Audio Recording): `RECORD_AUDIO` permission is required.
 2. USB Device 2 (ARxCamera - Video Recording): `CAMERA` permission is required.